-The largest ellipsoid contained in the ROA is denoted as $\mathcal{E}{\beta^} := \{x{cl} \in \mathbb{R}^7 : x{cl}^T N x{cl} \le \beta^\}$.
-The lower and upper bounds on β^ have been computed for the polynomial closed-loop systems with both F/A-18 flight control laws.
-The bounds on β^ for the baseline control law are: $2.006 \le \beta^ \le 2.298$.
-For the revised control law the bounds are: $4.299 \le x{cl}^T N x{cl} \le 5.895$.
-The same relation holds even when the outer bounds are computed with the six-DOF model.
+The largest ellipsoid contained in the region of attraction is denoted as $\mathcal{E}{\beta^} := \{x{cl} \in \mathbb{R}^7 : x{cl}^T N x{cl} \leq \beta^\}$.
+The lower and upper bounds on β^ have been computed for the closed-loop systems with both F/A-18 flight control laws.
+The bounds on β^ for the baseline control law are: $2.006 \leq \beta^ \leq 2.298$.
+For the revised control law the bounds are: $4.299 \leq x{cl}^T N x{cl} \leq 5.895$.
 These bounds on the ROA can be visualized by plotting slices of the ellipsoid $x{cl}^T N x{cl}$.
-Figures 8 and 9 show slices of both the inner/outer approximations of the best ellipsoidal ROA approximation for both the flight control laws, respectively, in α - β and p-r planes.
-These states are chosen because they play an important role in characterizing the falling-leaf motion.
+Figure 6 and 7 show slices of both the inner/outer approximations of the best ellipsoidal ROA approximation for both the flight control laws, respectively in α - β and p-r planes.
+These states are chosen since they play an important role in characterizing the falling leaf motion.
 In both the figures, the solid lines show the slices of the inner bounds obtained from quartic Lyapunov analysis.
-Every initial condition within the solid ellipses will return to the trim condition (marked as +).
+Every initial condition within the solid ellipses will return to the trim condition (marked as a '+').
 If the aircraft is perturbed due to an upset condition or wind gust but remains within this ellipsoid then the control law will recover the aircraft and bring it back to trim.
 The dashed lines show the slices of the outer bounds obtained from Monte Carlo analysis.
 There is at least one initial condition on the outer ellipsoid which leads to a divergent trajectory.
 The ellipsoid is seven dimensional and hence the initial condition leading to a divergent trajectory does not necessarily lie on the slice of the ellipsoid shown in the figure.
 Upset conditions that push the aircraft state to this upper bound ellipsoid could potentially lead to loss of control.

-Fig. 9 Lower/upper bound slices for ROA estimate in p-r.
+Figure 6.
+Lower / upper bound slices for ROA estimate in $\alpha - \beta$ plane.
 The lower bound estimate is based on the quartic Lyapunov function.

 The closeness of these upper/lower bounds indicate that the best ellipsoidal ROA approximation problem has been solved for engineering purposes.
 Hence, definitive conclusions regarding the stability region about the flight control laws can be drawn for the F/A-18 aircraft.
 The slices for the quartic Lyapunov functions demonstrate that the ROA estimate for the revised control law is larger than the one for the baseline control law.
 For example, from the α - β slice it can be concluded that the baseline controller returns to the trim condition for initial perturbations in an ellipse defined by β between (approximately) -14° and $+14^{\circ}$ and α between (approximately) -15 and $+55^{\circ}$.
-The revised controller returns to the trim condition for initial perturbations in an ellipse defined by β between -21° and $+21^{\circ}$ and α between -32° and $+72^{\circ}$.
-It is important to note that, the revised controller is better able to damp out the sideslip motion and consequently, increasing the Dutch-roll damping.
-It has been shown that increased dutch-roll damping due to the revised flight control law architecture is one of the key reasons to suppress the falling-leaf motion [14].
-Figure 8 shows that the sideslip damping has significantly improved in the revised flight control law compared with the baseline design.
+The revised controller returns to the trim condition for initial perturbations in an ellipse defined by β between -32° and $+72^{\circ}$.
+It is important to note that, the revised controller is better able to damp out the sideslip motion and consequently, increasing the dutch-roll damping.
+It has been shown that increased dutch-roll damping due to the revised flight control law architecture is one of the key reasons to suppress the falling leaf motion.2 Figure 6 shows that the sideslip damping has significantly improved in the revised flight control law compared to the baseline design.
 The stability region also increases along other state direction under the revised flight control law.
 Moreover, the aircraft also achieves an increased stability region along the angle-of-attack direction with the revised design.
 Overall, the suppression of the falling leaf can be attributed to the larger stability region provided by the revised flight control law.